UniMath/agda-unimath/src/foundation/commuting-triangles-of-identifications.lagda.md

-These lemmas are useful in proofs involving path algebra, because taking `equiv-right-whisk-triangle-identicications` as an example, it provides us with two maps: the forward direcation states `(p ＝ q ∙ r) → (p ∙ s ＝ q ∙ (r ∙ s))`, which allows one to append an identification without needing to reassociate on the right, and the backwards direction conversely allows one to concel out an identification in parantheses.
+These lemmas are useful in proofs involving path algebra, because taking `equiv-right-whisk-triangle-identicications` as an example, it provides us with two maps: the forward direction states `(p ＝ q ∙ r) → (p ∙ s ＝ q ∙ (r ∙ s))`, which allows one to append an identification without needing to reassociate on the right, and the backwards direction conversely allows one to cancel out an identification in parentheses.

 ```agda
 module _